What is the Aquatic Invasive Species Program?

-Over time, non-native species have been intentionally introduced to increase sport fishing or enhance ecosystem resources.
+Lake Tahoe’s original ecosystem consisted of only one predominant predator.
+Over time, some non-native species have been intentionally introduced to increase sport fishing or enhance ecosystem resources.
 Invasive species, non-natives that are harmful to the ecosystem, have also been introduced through unknown vectors.

 Aquatic Invasive Species Harm Lake Tahoe by:

 Severely decreasing recreational uses, such as swimming, boating, water-skiing, and fishing

-- Degrading boats by clogging propellers and cooling intakes
+Degrading boats by clogging propellers and cooling intakes

-- Facilitating invasions of other non-native species
+Facilitating invasions of other non-native species

-- Altering nutrient cycles and increasing algal growth in the lake by adding phosphorous to the water column, thus contributing to overall clarity decline
+Altering nutrient cycles and increasing algal growth in the lake by adding phosphorous to the water column, thus contributing to overall clarity decline

 Species of Concern: